rbms-bsc/DCRMR/_pages/Edition/Designation-of-edition.md

 <a name="3.22.33.1">3.22.33.1</a> Omit statements relating to a substantially unchanged impression or state from the transcription without using the mark of omission.
 Record such statements as a [Note on item](/DCRMR/additional-notes/Note-on-item/) if considered important (see [9.4.31.1](/DCRMR/additional-notes/Note-on-item/#9.4.31.1)).

 <a name="3.22.33.2">3.22.33.2</a> **Alternative rule**.
 If a decision has been made to create a separate description for an individual impression, state, or binding variant within a single edition or issue (see [Precataloging decisions, I.01.9.1](/DCRMR/introduction/#I.01.9.1)), and the manifestation lacks an edition statement, then transcribe statements containing words such as “impression” or “printing” as a designation of edition.
 If the manifestation has an edition statement, then transcribe such statements as a [Designation of named revision of edition](/DCRMR/edition/Designation-of-named-revision-of-edition/) (see [3.24.31.1](/DCRMR/edition/Designation-of-named-revision-of-edition/#3.24.31.1)).
-Indicate the source of the statement, if other than the preferred source of information, in a [Note on edition statement](/DCRMR/edition/Note-on-edition-statement/) (see [3.26.31.1](/DCRMR/edition/Note-on-edition-statement/#3.26.31.1)).
+Always indicate the source of the statement, if other than the preferred source of information, in a [Note on edition statement](/DCRMR/edition/Note-on-edition-statement/) (see [3.26.31.1](/DCRMR/edition/Note-on-edition-statement/#3.26.31.1)).

 >Example:
 ><CITE>Third printing January, 1975</CITE>